 When you pray with a sincere heart, the Lord will be found by you.

-There is only one way to interpret what happened to Paul on the road to Damascus and that is to say it was life-changing (see Acts 9:1-9).
+There is only one way to interpret what happened to Paul on the road to Damascus, and that is to say it was life-changing (see Acts 9:1-9).
 Christ did not just appear to Paul; He embraced him.
-Only the Lord knows what rested deep in Paul's heart; but like Moses, once he turned aside to study the things of God, it was enough to move God into action.
+Only the Lord knows what rested deep in Paul's heart, but like Moses, once Paul turned aside to study the things of God, it was enough to move God into action.

 Maybe you are feeling the weight of your circumstances closing in on you.
 You have longed to be free, but you have remained shackled to this world in ways that only God knows and understands.
 If you seek Him, He will set you free from the sin of worry, doubt, fear, hopelessness, lustful feelings, and more.
-When you pray with a sincere heart, the Lord will be found by you.
+When you pray with a sincere heart, the Lord will reveal Himself to you.
 Then your witness and testimony will become a way to glorify God and lead others into His throne room of mercy and grace.